stephenneale/seng371-group16/as-developers/rd.md

 REQ-4-2: Users should be reminded of upcoming deadlines by email, and the system should keep track of what email notification times are most likely to correlate with system interaction shortly after delivery.
 Then, notification delivery times should be tuned closer to these times.

+REQ-4-3: Due to the nature of frequently visisted, the recently viewed tab will only show the 5 most recently visited options.

 ### 3.5 User Authentication